Hello, my name is Shannon Bradley-Colleary.

 In case you forgot due to a medical marijuana overdose …

-I won BlogHer’s Voices of The Year in 2011, 2012 and 2013.
-I was selected, out of thousands, to be one of the 12 KeyNote Speakers at the 2013 BlogHer conference in Chicago.
+I was named one of BlogHer’s Voices of The Year in 2011, 2012 and 2013 and was selected to be one of the 12 KeyNote Speakers at the 2013 BlogHer conference in Chicago.

 I’ve had three stepfathers and they all had mustaches.
 Now I have a mustache.

 I lived on a boat named The Allegro in Antioch, California for six months when I was 9.
 I also get seasick.

 I speak fluent Spanish.
 I’m particularly expressive with the curse words.
 Chinga mis dedos me duelen de typing!